From Anxiety to Confidence

 Dr. Alex Korb, a neuroscientist at UCLA, explained that people who worry all the time about negative outcomes become wired to focus on nothing but the negative.
 The good news, he also says people can't focus on the positive and negative at the same time.
 When we focus on showing gratitude, we can help our team members rewire and focus on positive emotions and thoughts and reduce anxiety.

-One of the best ways leaders can lower anxiety is to have an attitude of gratitude in their organizations, peer-to-peer and top-down.
+One of the best ways leaders can lower anxiety is to have an attitude of gratitude in their organisations, peer-to-peer and top-down.
 We visited a hospital one Friday and were fortunate to be part of a special meeting.
 Each week a staff member receives the Grace Under Fire trophy, funny because it is an actual fire hose mounted on a block of wood.
 This peer-to-peer award is always brought out to applause and laughter.
-It's their way of recognizing something great that one of the team has done during the week.
+It's their way of recognising something great that one of the team has done during the week.

 We watched a nurse nominate her co-worker who had covered one of her weekend shifts.
 As eight hours morphed into twelve hours in the busy ER, her peer always kept their cool.
 This Friday ritual adds fun, puts everyone in a great mood, and strengthens relationships.
 It's quick and informal, yet it reinforces what the staff members value the most, keeping calm under pressure while helping each other.
 And the great snacks made it that much more fun.

-Ideas like this are wonderful ways to recognize individual contributions.
+Ideas like this are wonderful ways to recognise individual contributions.
 Some managers like to take the whole team out to lunch once a month, and that's a nice thing to do, but it's not recognition; it's a celebration.
-High achievers like to know their work is valued, and the team reward can create anxiety because they're not having their contributions recognized.
+High achievers like to know their work is valued, and the team reward can create anxiety because they're not having their contributions recognised.
 Personal recognition and team celebrations are essential but have different roles in building high-performing teams.

 The last word: Gratitude done right is an anxiety reliever and can be oxygen that fuels engagement for team members—especially high achievers who can be gratitude sponges.
 What are some amazing ways you like to reward both individual and group contributions in your teams?